Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

        eBook_Collection

    * - TR_J1
-     - Journal Requests (Excluding OA_Gold)
+     - Journal Requests (Controlled)
-     - Reports on usage of journal content, excluding Gold Open Access content, as Total_Item_Requests and Unique_Item_Requests.
+     - Reports on usage of journal content, excluding Open and Free_To_Read content, as Total_Item_Requests and Unique_Item_Requests.
 The Unique_Item_Requests provides comparable usage across journal platforms by reducing the inflationary effect that occurs when an HTML full text automatically displays and the user then accesses the PDF version.
 The Total_Item_Requests shows overall activity.
      - Aggregated_Full_Content\ |br|\ |lb|
        eJournal